turingschool/backend-curriculum-site/miscellaneous/student_question_template.md

+---
+layout: page
+title: Question Submission Template
+---

-# A clear, detailed explanation of the issue and a specific question for the instructor.
+### A clear, detailed explanation of the issue and a specific question for the instructor.

 Example: My CSS is not loading in production.
 When I spin up the server in a production environment and open the inspection tools, I see that the CSS file is there but the changes are not applied.
 How can I include my CSS changes in production?